yussypu/database/DECISIONS.md

 The u128 subtraction happens at exact precision; the cast to f64 only loses precision on the (small) difference, not on the absolute key magnitudes.
 The `slope * offset` product stays bounded by the segment span, avoiding the catastrophic cancellation in the original form.

 **Rationale:**
-- No division means no division-by-zero risk
+- No division means no division by zero risk
 - Multiplication is more numerically stable than division
 - The segment already knows its start position; computing it from intercept is unnecessary indirection